 Because car insurance is priced by ZIP code, their full-time residence should be listed on the policy.

 Because car insurance is priced on an individual level, this is a difficult question to answer.
-However, we created a family profile and surveyed some top insurance companies to see which one was the cheapest for teenage drivers.
+However, we created a profile and surveyed some top insurance companies to see which one was the cheapest for teenage drivers.

-See below for the cheapest car insurance companies for a family of two parents and a 17-year-old driver.
+See below for the cheapest car insurance companies for a 17-year-old driver.

 The above data reflects a general profile (methodology) and won’t necessarily fit you.
-Use it as a jumping-off point and begin your search with GEICO and State Farm, but don’t end it there.
+Use it as a jumping-off point and begin your search with USAA or GEICO, but don’t end it there.
 Comparing real car insurance quotes based on your unique driving profile every six months is the best way to make sure you find a cheap rate.

 Below are some frequently asked questions regarding car insurance and kids.

 Most car insurance companies will allow a separate party to be listed as a payee, as long as the individual consents.

-If you own the vehicle and the title is in your name but your child is the primary driver, the child would have the insurance policy in their name and at their listed address.
+If you own the vehicle and the title is in your name, but your child is the primary driver, then the child would have the insurance policy in their name and at their listed address.
 You would be listed as an “additional interest.”
 Additional interests can be banks, lenders, or in this case, the owner of the vehicle.
 If the vehicle were totaled or damaged, the claim payout would go to the additional interest.

 If your child is an infrequent user of the vehicle — less than 12 times per year — they can be covered under the “permissive use” section of an insurance policy.
 We strongly recommend checking your policy prior to make sure you have this coverage (it’s not always standard).